 My shore power cord got so hot the plastic plug melted and had to be pried off the connection

-Now about the hot wire, and warning for all of us that know better.
-My 30 amp power plug got so hot that it partially melted the plastic and I had a really hard time removing the plug from the receptacle on the boat.
+Now, about the hot wire, and a warning for all of us who know better.
+My 30-amp power plug got so hot that it partially melted the plastic, and I had a really hard time removing the plug from the receptacle on the boat.

-The heat was caused by two things #1 the plug terminals must not have made a good connection so I'm not getting 30 amps, instead I'm getting heat. #2 the electric heater and battery charger in the boat probably combine for too much power draw, and with the cold weather I'm lucky I caught it before - poof - a different kind of snoot appeared where the boat is/was.
+The heat was caused by two things #1, the plug terminals must not have made a good connection so I'm not getting 30 amps, instead, I'm getting heat. #2 the electric heater and battery charger in the boat probably combine for too much power draw, and with the cold weather I'm lucky I caught it before - poof - a different kind of snoot appeared where the boat is/was.
 My advice to myself is to check both ends of every cable connection for heat.
-What worry's me are the buried connections I can't get to.
+What worries me are the buried connections I can't get to.

 Here's proof it can happen - Clickety click >> >> fire damage